David Warner (cricketer): Indian Premier League

-Sunrisers Hyderabad

-Following the 2014 IPL auction, he was contracted by Sunrisers Hyderabad for US$880,000.
-In 2015, he was appointed captain of the Sunrisers Hyderabad.
-Warner ended the season as the tournament's leading run scorer, rewarding him with the Orange cap, although SRH narrowly missed out on reaching the knock-out phase.
+Warner was signed by Delhi Daredevils in 2009, playing for the team until 2013.
+Following the 2014 IPL auction, however, he moved to Sunrisers Hyderabad for US$880,000.
+In 2015, he was appointed captain of the team and ended the season as the tournament's leading run scorer.

-He was chosen to continue leading the team for a second season in 2016, in which he led the team to its first championship with 69 runs off 38 balls in the final against Royal Challengers Bangalore.
+He continued as captain in 2016, leading the team to its first championship, scoring 69 runs from 38 balls in the final against Royal Challengers Bangalore.
 Warner finished the season with 848 runs, the second highest in the tournament.

-In 2017, Warner scored 126 runs against the Kolkata Knight Riders to break his previous career high of 109*.
-This also marked his third century in the IPL.
-He finished the season as the leading run scorer, and was awarded with the Orange cap for the second time.
-He finished the season with 641 runs and at an average of 58.27.
+In 2017, Warner scored 126 runs against Kolkata Knight Riders, breaking his previous career highest IPL score of 109 not out.
+He finished the season as the leading run scorer, and was awarded the Orange cap for the second time.

-For the 2018 IPL season, Warner was retained and appointed captain by Sunrisers Hyderabad, but he stepped down as captain following the events of ball tampering in South Africa.
-The BCCI later announced that Warner would not be allowed to play in the 2018 IPL season.